edia-toolbox/edia_core/README.md

 ## `EDIA` Features:
 🧱 Structure your experiment on multiple levels.
-🗂️ Manage it using Config Files
+🗂️ Manage it using Config Files.
-👁️ Unified eye tracking integration
+👁️ Unified eye tracking integration.
-🛜 Remotely control mobile XR experiments
+🛜 Remotely control mobile XR experiments.
-✏️ Automatically log relevant data
+✏️ Automatically log relevant data.
-🟰 Synchronize with external data
+🟰 Synchronize with external data.

 # `EDIA` is for you if ...
 - you want to build experiments which use different tasks in the same experimental session.